amynic/love-island-workshop/README.md

 Now select **Overview** in the left hand pane and copy the **Endpoint** variable
 ![Copy Endpoint](/docs-images/endpoint.JPG)

-Once you have noted down your key and your endpoint - open the 'love-island-text-analytics.py' or 'love-island-text-analytics.ipynb' in your favourite IDE
+Once you have noted down your key and your endpoint - open the 'love-island-text-analytics.py' or 'love-island-text-analytics.ipynb' in your favourite IDE from the 'web apis' folder

 Follow the instructions in the 2nd workbook to learn how to analyse a Love Island Tweet for sentiment and key phrases.